angad11121/sow-data-extractor/README.md

 This project implements an end-to-end pipeline for generating synthetic Statement of Work (SOW) documents and extracting structured topic information from them.
 The primary goal is to create a dashboard-ready dataset where each document's sections are labeled with hierarchical topic tags, enabling systematic analysis and reporting.

 **Problem Statement:** We need to onboard 1,200 clients, each with their own SOW document in varying formats.
-These documents lack standardized structure or terminology.
-Our task is to extract meaningful topics and create a unified reporting dashboard without prior knowledge of important keywords or headings.
+These documents lack standardized structure or terminology, and often have inconsistent formatting (e.g., missing bold for headings, varying text sizes, inconsistent use of tables).
+Our task is to extract meaningful topics and create a unified reporting dashboard without prior knowledge of important keywords, headings, or formatting conventions.

 ---